Hire a Domestic Helper Sarawak (2026)

 - Marriage registration certificate

-- Proof of income — latest 3 months salary statements, income tax records (E-Filing) for the last 2 years, and recent bank statements
+- Proof of income (minimum threshold varies by helper's nationality) — latest 3 months payslips, recent bank statements, and income tax records (E-Filing) for the last 2 years

 - Passport-size photographs of you and your spouse